ChironSZTE/cave-of-chiron/_pages/topics/docker/containers.md

 For deleting a running container, you will need to use the `--force` option.
 For deleting all anonymous volumes of a container, you will need to use the `--volumes` option.
 This is recommended to use when you really don't need the container anymore.

+Deletions are not reversible, take extreme care when deleting containers or volumes.

 ## Advanced usage

-All of the container management commands are found as subcommands of the `docker container` command.
+All of the container management commands are subcommands of the `docker container` command.
 They can be listed by running `docker container --help`, but below I have made a list of the more useful ones:

 |Subcommand|Meaning|